python-semantic-release/python-semantic-release/docs/configuration.rst

 **Default:** ``["dist/*"]``

-.. _config-upload-upload-to-vcs-release:
+.. _config-publish-upload-to-vcs-release:

 ``upload_to_vcs_release (bool)``
 """"""""""""""""""""""""""""""""

-If set to ``true``, upload artefacts matching :ref:`dist_glob_patterns <config-upload-dist-glob-patterns>` to the release created in the remote VCS corresponding to the latest tag, if that is supported by the :ref:`VCS type <config-remote-type>`.
+If set to ``true``, upload artefacts matching :ref:`dist_glob_patterns <config-publish-dist-glob-patterns>` to the release created in the remote VCS corresponding to the latest tag, if that is supported by the :ref:`VCS type <config-remote-type>`.